craftingcity/The-Known-World/Prenotes June 21 23.md

 You have travelled for days to be where you are now.
 Standing at the edge of this stone-tree forest, you look upon a tall tower, solid and windowless, surrounded by a small village completely devoid of visible life.
 Atop the tower, the purple light flashes down intermittently - similar in timing to a lighthouse :)

-The singular identifiable obsticle between you and your quarry is a river,
+The singular identifiable obstacle between you and your quarry is a dark black river, only some 8 feet across, it flows from horizon to horizon.

 What do you do?